-To be useful in optimizing cache performance, monitoring schemes should provide information to estimate the performance for different cache configurations or allocations.
+Memory monitoring schemes should provide information to estimate the performance of a given level of the memory hierarchy under different configurations or allocations to be useful when optimizing that level's performance.
 This section proposes an architectural mechanism using a set of counters to obtain the marginal-gain in cache hits for different sizes of the cache for a process or set of processes.
-Such information is useful for memory-aware scheduling and partitioning.
+Such information is used by memory-aware scheduling and partitioning schemes.